 When renting with the intention to buy, it can be helpful to advise your client on the steps they can take to capitalize on their renting time and preparing themselves to buy.
 Check out a few reasons why a client would rent while looking to buy and what steps they can take to better prepare themselves to make the leap into homeownership.

 3 Reasons Why A Client Might Rent While Looking to Buy

-In competitive real estate markets were homes routinely get snatched up quickly, renters might stay renting (or opt to move into a rental instead of a home) because they’re unhappy with what’s available or unable to find a home that fits their budget.
+In competitive real estate markets were homes get snatched up quickly, renters might stay renting (or opt to move into a rental instead of a home) because they’re unhappy with what’s available for their budget.
 In this case, renting might provide a temporary solution and even be preferable to compromising on budget or wishlist when buying a home.

 Credit is often the biggest challenge that would-be homebuyers face when they are trying to find a new home.
 Real estate agents can broach the subject carefully and delicately by informing the client that their rental application requests a credit score and ask if there will be any issues around providing that information.
 Because credit score requirements are often lower for apartments, many clients might opt to move into a rental as they build credit to get their scores to a place suitable for homeownership.

 If your biggest roadblock to buying is the down payment, you’re not alone!
 Although the idea that you need 20% for a downpayment is incorrect, many clients might not have the large chunk of cash needed to put down any downpayment.
 Instead, those who can’t access that sort of money might opt to live in an apartment while they earn and save money.

 3 Tips to Rent While Looking to Buy:

 1. If your renter is facing limited inventory, target a month to month or short term lease.